Key Takeaways

 What the Landmark Lancet Trial Found

-• Total alcohol consumption decreased by an average of 1,550.2 grams per 30 days in the semaglutide arm, compared with 1,025.9 grams per 30 days in the placebo arm
+• Total alcohol intake fell by an average of 1,550.2 grams in the semaglutide arm compared to 1,025.9 grams in the placebo arm.

 Explore Medical Weight Care Programs